 WHITE CANE SAFETY DAY | OCTOBER 15

-HOW TO OBSERVE
+HOW TO OBSERVE WHITE CANE SAFETY DAY

-White Cane Safety Day was also named Blind Americans Equality Day, in 2011, by President Barack Obama.
+This day was also named Blind Americans Equality Day in 2011 by President Barack Obama.